-Calendar and Clocks – Concepts for Aptitude
+Calendar and Clock – Reasoning Concepts

 Calendar and Clocks questions are common in reasoning sections, testing a candidate’s ability to understand dates, days, and time.
 Let’s go through each of these topics in detail, focusing on key concepts, tricks, and examples.